jakezacharia/whytwokay.nvim/README.md

 > *“Retro screens, modern eyes.”*

-**whytwokay** aims to evoke the translucent plastics, phosphor glow, and bitmap text of early-2000s UI - but engineered for today’s displays and long coding sessions.
+**ytwoK** aims to evoke the translucent plastics, phosphor glow, and bitmap text of early-2000s UI - but engineered for today’s displays and long coding sessions.
 It’s aggressive in tone but soft in luminance - vibrant, legible, and fast on the eyes.

 ---